 - We travelled SLOWLY.

 We did something that would interest the kids too.
 So they spent time in parks, streams, playpens, fed ducks, cycled around in a village farm, fed snails (if placing a leaf close to a snail counts!) in the Englischergarten, steered a boat (or so they thought they were doing!), visited a submarine, ate LOTS of ice-cream (Magnums were still not available in India then).
 So when we wanted to do some serious sight seeing they let us be.

-In Munich we ate most of our meals at this little Italian place close to our B&B. He knew no English and we knew no German.
-So we communicated in an unique manner – I spoke Spanish and he would reply in Italian and we somehow managed to never make a mistake with the order.
+In Munich we ate many meals at this little Italian place close to our B&B. He knew no English and we knew no German.
+So we communicated in a unique manner – I spoke Spanish and he would reply in Italian and we somehow managed to never make a mistake with the order.

 My little one sang ‘Dashing through the snow’ without any inhibitions in the month of May on the tram rides and I think I spied a smile on the otherwise stern faces of the passengers.